MorganWade/DTP-GC-Project/README.md

 Code & documentation for the Dark Gene Brigade's DTP Michaelmas 2019 Bioinformatics Hackathon project: Exploring GC-biased mutation across the metazoa.
 Project members: Jack Gordon, Jacques Bouvier, Joe Morford, Morgan Wade, Ryan Carter, Sam Caygill.

-Aim: Build a tool which is able to
+Aim: Build a tool which is able to:
 1) Identify GC rich genes in a reference genome,
 2) Search for these genes in a species of interest.